 Thank you for choosing to volunteer with Topeka Rescue Mission Ministries.
-These expectations and guidelines will help ensure you have a positive experience working at TRM Ministries as we work together to minister to those in need by bringing help and hope through sheltering and serving the homeless and feeding the hungry.
+These expectations will help ensure you have a positive experience working at TRM Ministries as we work together to serve those in need by bringing Help and Hope through serving the homeless and feeding the hungry.

-All behavior and communication must be respectful to any and all you encounter on TRM properties.
-This includes, but is not limited to, guests/residents of TRM, other volunteers, and staff.
+All behavior and communication must be respectful to all you encounter on TRM properties.
+This includes, but is not limited to guests of TRM or programs in the community, other volunteers, and staff.

 When your volunteer assignment is made to a TRM program area, the program depends on you to help accomplish their work for the day.
-If unable to keep your scheduled volunteer time, please call the Supervisor for the program you are assigned or email our Volunteer Director, or go through Volgistics (Volunteer database) on the TRM website to notify us.
+If unable to keep your scheduled volunteer time, please email email@example.com or go through Volgistics (Volunteer database) on the TRM website to notify us.

 Contribute to the overall purpose and direction of TRM Ministries -

 TRM provides physical necessities (food, clothing, shelter) and proclaims the Good News of forgiveness of Jesus Christ.
 TRM expects volunteers to work with the Mission to achieve its purpose.

 Model Good Character -

 With positive attitudes, words, and actions with such qualities as enthusiasm, flexibility, gentleness, hospitality, joyfulness and sensitivity.